Project Management - Information Technology

 Applicants must have ONE of the following:

-- A Diploma or Degree in electronics, software development or IT administration
+- A diploma; or a recognized degree from an accredited institution in electronics, software development or IT administration.

-- A Diploma or Degree in Business or Liberal Arts with 2 years IT-related work experience.
+- A diploma; or a recognized degree from an accredited institution in Business or Liberal Arts with 2 years' IT–related work experience.

 Applicants must also demonstrate: